-It’s the trap that says ‘without this book/training/retreat/course’ your life isn’t complete and your business stagnates.
+It’s the trap that says “without this book/training/retreat/course’ your life isn’t complete and your business will fail”.

 But no matter how many resources you acquire, they won’t help if you don’t use them.

-You can learn the science of Facebook ads, but if you never run a campaign, it don’t do you no good.
+You can learn the science of Facebook ads, but if you never run a campaign, it won’t do you any good.

 No, resources are not what you need.

 Being resourceful, that’s where it’s at.